agassner/quotes/README.md

 Initial ideas:
  - Day trading only
- - Generate reports focusing optimisation
+ - Being able to add criteria